 Tomaree Headland Walk

 It’s a fairly short walk and though not difficult, parts of the trail may be challenging.
 The climb will certainly get your heart pumping, especially at the steepest part, near the peak.
-But the climb is worth it It for the stunning panoramic views you get at the top.
+But the climb is worth it for the stunning panoramic views you get at the top.

 The walk begins near the Zenith Beach carpark at the end of Shoal Bay Road.
 Information boards at the start provide details about the walk and the area.